-Planmeca prosensor HD has a wide dynamic range, a sealed housing, fully compatible with Mac and window OS, a plug then play USB version, can be integrated to planmeca proX x-ray unit, and a planmeca Romexis software that has most versatile tools.
+Planmeca prosensor HD has a wide dynamic range, a sealed housing, fully compatible with Mac and window OS, a plug then play USB version, can be integrated to the planmeca proX x-ray unit, and a planmeca Romexis software that has the most versatile tools.
 Indeed it is another dental x-ray sensor that truly has simplified dental health.

 Clio sensor is a digital x-ray sensor made for useful imaging in dental imaging.
 It has a twenty line per mm that has Cliosoft’s automatic image technology.
 It has special shock absorbers that protect the interior components from damage from outside.
 The sensor is rounded at the edges for comfort, with a USB cable that can be repaired for longevity.
 It is fully waterproof with a sensor head having a fiber optic plate for low noise ratio.

-Clio sensor feature patent-pending tech, which gives seamless integration of the sensor into popular imaging software.
+Clio sensor features patent-pending tech, which gives seamless integration of the sensor into popular imaging software.
 This cuts the hassle in combination with the ability to replace sensors or add them at a lower cost.
 It does not complicate twain bridging, and you can use all capabilities from your existing software.
-With Clio sensor, you get the Clio DI hardware support freely.
+With the Clio sensor, you get the Clio DI hardware support freely.